aabbtree77/towards-a-better-go/README.md

 ### TypeScript, Python3, Go, Rust

-No surprises.
-ChatGPT writes correct human readable code.
+ChatGPT writes correct, human-readable code.

 Js/Es6 with JSDoc are not as good as TypeScript.
 We only get `*` (Any), `Object`, and `Object[]` in JSDoc.